MichaelCurrin/python-twitter-guide/docs/models.md

 ## Extended entities

-The API docs linked above recommend using entended entities for that case.
+The API docs linked above recommend using extended entities for that case.

 > if you are working with native media (photos, videos, or GIFs), the Extended Entities object is the way to go.